Leila-Codes/events-io/README.md

   output := serializer.Json(input chan any)
   ```
 - **Csv** \
-  Csv support is provided in both packages, to deserialize []byte to a struct of your choosing and re-serialier to []byte later.
+  Csv support is provided in both packages, to deserialize []byte to a struct of your choosing and re-serializer to []byte later.
   ```go
   // rows chan []string
   rows := deserializer.Csv(input chan []byte)